The impact of nanoscale compositional variation on the properties of amorphous alloys: Results and discussion

-A typical reconstruction of the elemental distribution is shown in Figure~\ref{fi:fig_samples}.
-Since the samples were deposited on a pre-sharpened Si tips, the interfaces between the layers are curved, reflecting the initial surface geometry.
-The red parts in the illustrations mark the FeZr-layers, the yellowish regions represent the amorphous Al$_{70}$Zr$_{30}$ buffer and the blue regions mark the partially oxidised Al$_{70}$Zr$_{30}$ capping layers.
-The cubic volumes marked in the FeZr layers define the regions used to determine the elemental distributions within the samples.
-The measured Zr distribution is displayed as cubes in the top of the figure, within which the difference in the Zr-density of the samples is easily seen.
+Typical reconstructions of the elemental distribution are shown in Figure~\ref{fi:fig_1}.
+Since the samples were deposited on pre-sharpened Si tips, the interfaces between the layers are curved, reflecting the initial surface geometry as seen in Figure~\ref{fi:fig_1} (a) and (b).
+The red region in Figure~\ref{fi:fig_1} (b) marks the Fe$_{1-x}$Zr$_{x}$-layers, the yellow regions represent the amorphous Al$_{70}$Zr$_{30}$ buffer and the blue regions marks the partially oxidised Al$_{70}$Zr$_{30}$ capping layers.
+The measured Zr distribution in Fe$_{0.81}$Zr$_{0.19}$ and Fe$_{0.91}$Zr$_{0.09}$ are displayed in Figure~\ref{fi:fig_1} (c) and (d), respectively, within which the difference in the Zr-density of the samples is easily seen.
 When the local concentration of Fe is displayed in a similar way, the (high-) Fe density hinders any meaningful comparison between the samples.
-Thus, to illustrate the obtained distributions of Fe we need to invoke a different approach: We averaged the Fe concentration across 2 nm thick segments, thin enough to avoid severe blurring of the lateral changes in the composition, while providing statistically significant results, as illustrated in Figure~\ref{fi:fig_2Dmaps}.
-Experimental contour maps are shown on the top (Figure~\ref{fi:fig_2Dmaps} (a) and (c)) while the illustrations at the bottom (Figure~\ref{fi:fig_2Dmaps} (b) and (d)) displays identical analysis of simulated random distributions of the elements (see Methods).
-Here it becomes clear that a random distribution does not result in homogenous concentrations of the constituents.
+Thus, to illustrate the Fe distributions we need to invoke a different approach: We averaged the Fe concentration across 2 nm thick segments, thin enough to avoid severe blurring of the lateral changes in the composition, while providing statistically significant results, as illustrated in Figure~\ref{fi:fig_2}.
+Experimental contour maps are shown on the top (Figure~\ref{fi:fig_2} (a) and (c)) while the illustrations at the bottom (Figure~\ref{fi:fig_2} (b) and (d)) displays identical analysis of simulated random distributions of the elements (see Methods).
+Here it becomes clear that a random distribution does not result in a homogenous concentration of the constituents.
+A clear variation in the atomic densities is seen on the length scale of few nanometers.